vito.

 01

 Italic is the default serif voice.
-Upright serif is reserved for long editorial paragraphs.
+Upright reserved for long editorial paragraphs.

 02

 Sentence case everywhere.
-Not Title Case, not ALL CAPS, not in buttons or section headers.
+Not Title Case, not ALL CAPS.

 03